 Teens Review Books!

-This summer, the library is proud to present book reviews written by local teens themselves.
-If you would like to review a book, let us know at email@example.com.
+The library is proud to present book reviews written by local teens.
+If you would like to review a book, email email@example.com.

 Review by Courtney K.